-In 1994, French leaf specialist or ampelographer, Jean Michel Boursiquot came to the Sixth Latin American Viticulture and Enology Congress in Chile and recognized the late clone as, in fact, Carménère.
+In 1994, French leaf specialist, Jean Michel Boursiquot came to the Sixth Latin American Viticulture and Enology Congress in Chile and recognized the late clone as, in fact, Carménère.

-Carménère prefers its fruit to ripen slowly under the Chilean sun from spring right through to fall, from the moment the first shoots appear to the time it is harvested.
+Carménère, once rooted in France, now Chilean at heart Carménère prefers its fruit to ripen slowly under the Chilean sun from spring right through to fall, from the moment the first shoots appear to the time it is harvested.
 If the vine does not get sufficient sunshine Carménère will issue green, vegetative wines.
-Sometimes, the ripe tannins and sweetness of the fruit make it seem that the grapes are ready to pick, but it is Carménère aromas that dictate precisely when to harvest.
+Sometimes, the ripe tannins and sweetness of the fruit make it seem that the grapes are ready to pick, but it is Carmenere’s aromas that dictate precisely when to harvest.

 Carménère is noble and demanding when it comes to extracting quality.
-It prefers a balanced soil, one not too poor, not too fertile.
-It likes a soil that lets it develop gradually at its own noble pace.
+It prefers a balanced soil, one not too poor not too fertile.
+It likes a soil that lets it develop gradually, at its own noble pace.
 Weakly water retaining, clay loam soils need to be managed until shortly before harvesting so its fruit does not lose the distinctive qualities of the variety.

 Carménère, originally French but now Chilean at heart, gathers up the affability and warmth of this land and offers it to the world through its ripe fruit.